ZakariaICT/BallTickets/Portfolio.md

 For my website i need to focus on business development.
 If i want to take my website to a bigger stage i need to work on the business development for my website.
 To get this done i can look at competitors that are on the market.
 After this i can make a strategie in how i can make my business grow.

+Also i need to create good marketing to get customer on my webiste because there already are a lot of providers that provide the same as me.
+So my marketing needs to be simple but also effective because i know out of experience that companies are trying to hard if we are talking about marketing.

 [Questions from Canvas](https://github.com/ZakariaICT/CryptoTracker/blob/main/QuestionsLO.md)

 #### <ins> Learning Outcome 8 </ins>